Arcsin00/HTB-Support/HTB - Support.md

 cf32650209795cc4a03e8e2b42c646b1
 ```

 Congratulations on completing this machine!
-When in doubt try harder.